Last Day of Being 57!

 I snatched this piece of sheet music for a buck at an antique store.
 I don't recognize "Melody of Love" but it was written in the fifties.

 The only thing that I loved when I was living the fifties, was Mommy and Daddy and my thumb.
 But it must have been a pretty good decade to fall in love.
 In the 1950's, people still gathered around the piano at parties or sat side by side on the piano bench and crooned out some good ones.

-So I took that piece of music and allowed myself to sit down at my neglected piano.
+So I after purchasing, I took this old piece of music and allowed myself to sit down at my neglected piano.
 Not only did this silly blog list motivate me to return to an instrument that I really do love.
 I took it a step further and I sang along.
 Corny?
 Yes.
 Comical?
 Very.